 contour irregularities.

 The instructions for use shall contain a comprehensive list of warnings.
-This list shall at least contain the following:
+This list shall include the following warning:

-“Liposuction, lipolysis and lipoplasty are not a reliable method for weight reduction.
-Consideration should be given to exercise and dietary as well as lifestyle modification, both as an alternative to liposuction and lipolysis and in order to maintain any reduction in adipose tissue which these procedures may achieve.
+“Liposuction, lipolysis and lipoplasty are not reliable methods for weight reduction.
+Consideration should be given to exercise and dietary as well as lifestyle modification, both as alternatives to liposuction and lipolysis and in order to maintain any reduction in adipose tissue which these procedures may achieve.
 Devices have not been validated for the treatment of clinically diagnosed obesity and therefore should not be used for such purposes.”.

-In addition to the warnings referred to in Section 6.4(a), for liposuction devices, the instructions for use shall contain the following:
+In addition to the warning referred to in Section 6.4, for liposuction devices, the instructions for use shall contain the following warning:

 “The volume of blood loss and endogenous body fluid loss may adversely affect intra and/or postoperative hemodynamic stability and the consumer’s safety.
 The capacity of providing adequate, timely fluid management is essential for the consumer’s safety.”.

-In addition to the warnings referred to in Sections 6.4(a) and 6.4.1, for liposuction devices that include the use of tumescent fluid, the instructions for use shall contain the following:
+In addition to the warnings referred to in Sections 6.4 and 6.4.1, for liposuction devices that may use a tumescent fluid, the instructions for use shall contain the following warnings:

 “Careful consideration shall be given to consumer suitability with respect to medication which has the potential to cause bradycardia or hypotension as this has been reported as the cause of death in a number of consumers undergoing tumescent liposuction.
 Consumers taking drugs such as beta-adrenergic antagonists, non-dihydropyridine calcium-channel blockers, cardiac glycosides, and centrally acting alpha-adrenergic agonists shall be subject to very careful consideration as deaths have been reported due to bradycardia and hypotension.
-The procedure has to be preceded by a medical consultation which has to be documented and chronic disease and drugs taken by patient taken into consideration.”;
+The procedure has to be preceded by a medical consultation which has to be documented and during which chronic disease and drugs taken by patient need to be considered.”;

-“Consumers shall be warned that they may have extended post-operative analgesia (i.e. for 24 hours or more) which may result in reduced sensation in the areas infiltrated and therefore consumers should be warned to protect themselves from injury.”.
+“Consumers shall be warned that they may have extended post-operative analgesia (for example for 24 hours or more) which may result in reduced sensation in the areas infiltrated and therefore consumers shall be warned to protect themselves from injury.”.

-In addition to the warnings referred to in Section 6.4(a), for lipolysis devices, the instructions for use shall contain:
+In addition to the warning referred to in Section 6.4, for lipolysis devices, the instructions for use shall contain the following warning:

-“Liver or cardiovascular dysfunction, such that the transient release of glycerol or free fatty acid may be associated with increased risk.”.
+“Liver or cardiovascular dysfunction, such that the transient release of glycerol or free fatty acid, may be associated with increased risk.”.

-For liposuction and lipolysis devices, the instructions for use shall contain the following recommendations:
+For liposuction and lipolysis devices, the instructions for use shall contain the following warning:

 “Devices intended for invasive use shall only be used in an appropriate medical environment by appropriately trained medical doctors who are qualified or accredited in accordance with national law.
 The medical doctor who carries out the procedure shall be assisted by at least one medical doctor or allied health professional who is qualified or accredited in accordance with national law.

-All staff involved in the procedure shall be trained and shall keep itself updated in Basic Cardiac Life Support and in the checking of equipment and emergency drugs used for resuscitation purposes.
-Medical doctors performing the procedure shall also be trained in Advanced Cardiac Life Support.
+All staff involved in the procedure shall be trained and shall keep their knowledge of basic cardiac life support and in the checking of equipment and emergency drugs used for resuscitation purposes up-to-date.
+Medical doctors performing the procedure shall also be trained in advanced cardiac life support.

-The medical doctor or allied health professional responsible for anaesthetic management shall ensure that appropriate monitoring of the consumer is undertaken, both during and post-procedure.
+The medical doctor or allied health professional responsible for anaesthetic management shall ensure appropriate monitoring of the consumer both during the procedure and after it.
 With respect to tumescent liposuction, appropriate post-procedure monitoring shall be in place as lidocaine levels have been found to rise for up to 16 hours post-delivery.”.